jcubic/lips/docs/docs/lips/extension.md

 ```

 This extension implements raw strings, like in Python, where you don't need to escape the characters
-that are threat literally.
+that are treated literally.
 Similarly, you can implement strings that use backticks; you only need
 to replace `#\"` with `` #\` ``.

 ```scheme